gantry/gantry5/README.md

   1. `$ gulp` / `$ gulp all`: Compiles all of the CSS and JS in the project.
   2. `$ gulp watch`: Starts the compilers in `watch` mode.
 Any change applied to targeted **JS** or **SCSS** files will trigger an automatic recompilation.
+  3. `$ gulp watch --css` / `$ gulp watch --js`: Starts the compilers in `watch` mode and listens to only **SCSS** or **JS** changes.
+Useful if you are only focusing on one and not the other.
-  3. `$ gulp css` / `$ gulp js`: Compiles all of either CSS or JS files, in case you are only working on one and not the other.
+  4. `$ gulp css` / `$ gulp js`: Compiles all of either CSS or JS files, in case you are only working on one and not the other.
-  4. `$ gulp —prod`: Compiles every CSS and JS in production mode.
+  5. `$ gulp —prod`: Compiles every CSS and JS in production mode.
 The compiled files won’t have source maps and will be compressed (this usually takes slightly longer than normal mode).